zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

     P = γ · ∇α · ∇φ
     P_total ~ (Δα)⁴

 This is not perpetual motion.
-The vacuum is not "empty"—it contains energy.
+The vacuum is not "empty", it contains energy.
 RTM provides a mechanism to tap this reservoir.

 **Engineering Parameters:**